mariaarabelo/mariaarabelo/README.md

 ## About Me

-🎓 I’m a 3rd year student of Bachelors at Informatics and Computing Engineering, at the University of Porto.
+🎓 I’m a finalist student of Bachelors at Informatics and Computing Engineering, at the University of Porto.

 🌱 I’m currently learning german.